FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 Setting up apache is optional, but helpful.
 In testing, it becomes tedious to log out and then re-enter the URL to return to the login page.
 Let's create a static html page with the needed URL to make this process easier.
 Go to the `/var/www/html` directory.

 Create an `index.html` file and place the following HTML in it.
 Replace the `client_id` with your value from the FusionAuth application details page.
-Also remember to change the IP address (in all four places) and possibly the port 8080 (this is the the redirect URL you set in FusionAuth, with or without the trailing `/`, remember?).
+Also remember to change the IP address (in all four places) and possibly the port 8080 (this is the redirect URL you set in FusionAuth, with or without the trailing `/`, remember?).

 This file automatically redirects any visitors to the authentication page without having to write the full URL in the URL bar of the browser each time.